nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 By running the code generator on this file, you can generate C++ files `SwitchStatusEnumAc.hpp` and `SwitchStatusEnum.cpp` that define the C++ representation of the type.
-Anywhere that you `SwitchStatusEnumAc.hpp` in your C++ code, you can use the enumerated values `SwitchStatus::OFF` and `SwitchStatus::ON`.
+Anywhere that you include `SwitchStatusEnumAc.hpp` in your C++ code, you can use the enumerated values `SwitchStatus::OFF` and `SwitchStatus::ON`.
 If you import `SwitchStatusEnumAi.xml` into a component definition, then in the telemetry dictionary for that component, you can use the type `SwitchStatus`.
 When a value of type `SwitchStatus` is emitted as telemetry, the GDS will appear symbolically (as `OFF` or `ON`).

-TODO
+*Detailed specification:* TODO

 ### XML-Specified Array Type